wecodemore/GitPHPHooksLibrary/README.md

 # Git PHP Hooks - official Library

-This is a set of Git PHP Hooks examples, ready to use in conjunction with [GitPHPHooks](https://github.com/wecodemore/GitPHPHooks).
+This is a set of Git PHP Hooks tasks, ready to use in conjunction with [GitPHPHooks](https://github.com/wecodemore/GitPHPHooks).

 The Hooks are available in the [`src` directory](https://github.com/wecodemore/GitPHPHooksLibrary/tree/master/src)